anthonysSlab/depot/README.md

 !uwuify [string]: makes ffe bot uwuify any stwing ffat you input, and dewete youw message (fe wast pawt onwy accessibwe to me)

 !roll {int}d[int] rolls dice, the first number is the amount of dice rolled and the second is the number of sides those dice have.
-Max allowed amount is 15 and the only accepted amounts of sides are 2,4,6,8,10,12,20,100 after a successful roll the bot will return all of the rolls and the total
+Max allowed amount is 15 and the only accepted amounts of sides are 2,4,6,8,10,12,20,100
+after a successful roll the bot will return all of the rolls and the total

-!badboi [userId] [reason]: (not finished :/)
+!warn [userId] [reason]: warns the user! and automatically executes an action, defferent to how many times the user was warned already. so:
+1st warn - timeout 10min,
+2nd warn - timeout 1h,
+3rd warn - kick from the guild,
+4th warn - ban from the guild

+!warns [userId]: displays all of the warns that the user has with the exact date of their creation and reason

 # TODO List
 -finish the !warn command
 -add more auto replies